Fallout (franchise): Postwar conditions

-Various factions of humans would later form in the Wasteland, with three of the most prominent being the Brotherhood of Steel, the New California Republic (NCR), and the Enclave.
+Various factions of humans would later form in the Wasteland, with four of the most prominent being the Brotherhood of Steel, the New California Republic (NCR), the Enclave, and the Institute.
 The Brotherhood came together when a group of soldiers led by U.S. Army Captain Roger Maxson started a mutiny after finding out about the Forced Evolutionary Virus experiments.
-Declaring themselves independent from the U.S. government, their rebellion never got off the ground due to the Great War beginning.
-The defectors, safe in the underground confines of the base, survived and came to the surface and reconnected with other survivors, then headed to the Lost Hills bunker to start anew.
+Declaring themselves independent from the U.S. government, their rebellion never got off the ground due to the outbreak of the Great War.
+The defectors, safe in the underground confines of the base, emerged and reconnected with other survivors, then headed to the Lost Hills bunker to start anew.
 The NCR was formed by a group of Vault 15 dwellers who would go on to found the town of Shady Sands.
-Over time under the leadership of their elder Aradesh and his daughter Tandi, Shady Sands became a major economic power in the southwest and united with other major hubs of civilization in the area to found the New California Republic.
-The Enclave was a secret cabal of wealthy industrialists, members of the military, and influential politicians who operated in the shadows and held a great degree of control over the United States' government.
-This enigmatic alliance of private interests eventually subverted and developed from the continuity of government protocol to ensure its survival as the real America, laying claim to the North American mainland.
+Over time, under the leadership of their elder Aradesh and his daughter Tandi, Shady Sands became a major economic power in the southwest.
+They united with other major hubs of civilization in the area to found the New California Republic.
+The Enclave was a secret cabal of wealthy industrialists, military personnel, and influential politicians who operated in the shadows and exerted a significant degree of control over the United States' government.
+This enigmatic alliance of private interests eventually subverted and developed from the continuity of government protocol to ensure its survival as the real United States, laying claim to the North American mainland.
+The Institute is a reclusive scientific society comprising various intellectuals and mechanists descended from the staff of the Massachusetts Institute of Technology.
+Emerging as a major post-war power in the 2200s, the Institute considers itself a bastion of knowledge and prosperity amid a dying world, developing numerous revolutionary and advanced technologies.
+The Synths, androids that resemble humans almost exactly, stand at the forefront of the Institute's scientific achievements, working to benefit the organization's goals by inserting themselves into major post-war factions.